Cymbeline (film)

-Cymbeline (also known as Anarchy) is a 2014 American film version of the play Cymbeline by William Shakespeare.
-The film is directed by Michael Almereyda and stars Ethan Hawke, Ed Harris, Dakota Johnson, Milla Jovovich and John Leguizamo.
+Cymbeline (also known as Anarchy) is a 2014 American crime thriller film written, produced, and directed by Michael Almereyda, based on the play of the same name by William Shakespeare.
+The film stars Ethan Hawke, Ed Harris, Milla Jovovich, John Leguizamo, and Dakota Johnson.

 Synopsis

 Based on the play Cymbeline by William Shakespeare, the story revolves around a war between dirty cops and a biker gang.
 The king of the bikers has lost his sons and needs his daughter to marry royalty to maintain the bloodline.
 The new Queen wishes to kill the king and her step-daughter in order to install her own son as the new gang leader.
 The step-daughter has married a penniless gang member, who is banished from the gang territory by the King.
 The banished son-in-law is tricked into believing that his wife is unfaithful through a photograph taken while she was sleeping.
 These many intertwined players will travel through desperate straits before all is resolved.